 The iOS SDK does not run on Windows, so nothing to do here.
 Still want to build for iOS, though?
 Check out Package, part of the Ionic Cloud.

-We’ll need to download and install the Java JDK from their website.
+We’ll need to download and install Java JDK 8 from their website.

 Download Android Studio and go through the installer and set up the IDE.
 It should print out a location for where the Android SDK gets installed.
 Copy this down for future use.